punctum-im/protocol-old/SPEC.md

 ## List of objects with properties

+This section contains every object with its required values.

 > :information_source: The layout of each property is as follows:
 > name (type, optional description) {read/write permissions (read - r, write - w)}